Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars
+ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars ttt_detective_credits_timer                 0       // How often in seconds to give members of the detective team a credit (set to 0 to disable)

 // Paladin
 ttt_paladin_aura_radius                     5       // The radius of the paladin's aura in meters